 - Be realistic about the timeframe and budget for the project.
 Make room for the fact that experiments and analyses often have to be redone.
 Publishing work often takes much longer than initially planned.

 - The supervisor will assist the candidate in conducting literature searches and finding books and review articles that provide an overview of current research and its important issues.
 He/she will, in most cases, have a good overview of the subject area and its key literature.
-Additionally, the library's services and website will be useful.

 - Work in targeted way towards the thesis and other publications.
 Start writing as early as possible in the research process.